OpenGov/cython_hunspell/README.md

 ## Known Issues
 - Exact spelling suggestions on different OS's differs slightly with identical inputs.
 This appears to be an issue with Hunspell 1.3 and not this library.
+- Older versions of pip and setuptools will build with incorrect windows DLL bindings and complain about "ImportError: DLL load failed: %1 is not a valid Win32 application."
+- Sometimes windows machines won't find the build tools appropiately.
+You may need to 'SET VS100COMNTOOLS=%VSxxxCOMNTOOLS%' before installing.
+Python 3 usually wants the xxx as '140' and python 2 as '90'.
+There's not a lot the library can do to fix this, though pip and setuptools upgrades oftentimes resolve the issue by being smarter.

 ## Author
 Author(s): Tim Rodriguez and Matthew Seal